 2 Poisson regression model adjusted for center and time on study

 3 Logistic regression adjusted for center.
-Patients lost to follow-up prior to an exacerbation were excluded from this analysis (n = 185, 183, and 184 for the placebo, 22 mcg tiw, and 44 mcg tiw groups, respectively)
+Patients lost to follow-up prior to an exacerbation were excluded from this analysis.
+(Analysis included 185, 183, and 184 patients for three times per week placebo, 22 mcg REBIF, and 44 mcg REBIF, respectively).

 4 Cox proportional hazard model adjusted for center

 5 ANOVA on ranks adjusted for center.
 Patients with missing scans were excluded from this analysis.